CVTS/cvts/doc/source/etl.rst

 the original vehicle identifiers and their integer counterparts on our system, as well as the vehicle type of each of the vehicles for which data has been loaded.

-We also leverage the database to store summary statistics of for the data, particularly on the table *vehicle_days*, where we have one record for each day a vehicle has been active.
+We also leverage the database to store summary statistics of the data, particularly in the table *vehicle_days*, where we have one record for each day a vehicle has been active.
 For each one of these records we also include the number of GPS pings, the first and last active instants and the bounding box of the vehicle's GPS trace as a Polygon.